pastemyst/pastemyst-v3/README.md

 ## docker

 you can also run the entire project (db, api and client) using docker.

-make sure to first generate the grammar files before running the containers so that syntex highlighting works.

 copy the `.env.example` file to `.env` and change the variables.